 Memorable Manitobans: John Alton “Jack” Duncan (1932-2007)

 He was educated at the Morden Collegiate Institute (1951), United College (now University of Winnipeg; BA 1954), and the University of Manitoba (law) and was called to the Manitoba Bar in October 1958.
 He practiced law in Morden for 33 years, first with his father Alton Duncan in the firm of Duncan and Duncan, then later with Ken Hanssen and Gordon Hoeschen as Duncan Hanssen & Hoeschen.
-In December 1978, he was made a Queen's Counsel.
+He was made a Queen’s Counsel in 1979.
 In 1991 he was appointed to the Manitoba Court of Queen's Bench, to serve as a Family Division judge in Brandon.
 In September 1996, he was transferred to the Family Division in Winnipeg, where he continued to serve as a judge until his retirement in 2006.